arosecra/brooke/README.md

 updated todo:
 ----------------
 - ui:
-	- convert thumbnails to webp. for anime collection, should save ~100mb. good for indexeddb
 	- don't convert image to base64, just use a blob. may need to create a page component (probably good for md too)
 	- add Component suffix to all components (too many double ups... book and book, for instance)
 		- also to filenames